fosslinux/live-bootstrap/parts.rst

 gcc 4.7.4
 =========

-GCC 4.7.4 is the last version written in C. We again build just C frontent but this time it supports C11 that we need to build GNU Guile.
+GCC 4.7.4 is the last version written in C.

 libunistring 0.9.10
 ===================